codemirror/codemirror5/README.md

 [CONTRIBUTING.md](https://github.com/codemirror/CodeMirror/blob/master/CONTRIBUTING.md)
 for contributing guidelines.

+### Quickstart

+To build the project, make sure you have Node.js installed (at least version 6) and then `npm install && npm build`.
+To run, just open `index.html` in your browser (you don't need to run a webserver).
+Run the tests with `npm test`.

 The CodeMirror community aims to be welcoming to everybody.
 We use the [Contributor Covenant (1.1)](http://contributor-covenant.org/version/1/1/0/) as our code of